-Such luxury does come at a price, but sales aren't too rare – before you buy, we'd recommend heading to our roundup of Eve mattress discount codes and deals.
-We've been sleeping on this mattress for over a year now, so it's been well and truly tested out.
-Read on for our full Eve Premium Hybrid mattress review.
+Such luxury does come at a price, and at RRP the Eve Premium Hybrid isn't the cheapest mattress around.
+That said, sales aren't too rare – before you buy, we'd recommend heading to our roundup of Eve mattress discount codes and deals.
+I've been sleeping on this mattress for over a year now, so it's been well and truly tested out.
+Read on for my full Eve Premium Hybrid mattress review.

 To stop things getting too squishy, the next layer is made from a firmer foam to keep your spine aligned and provide the support you need.
 Finally, at the bottom of this section is the foam casing layer, which reinforces the edges of the mattress (so you won't feel like you're going to roll right off when you get near the perimeter), and provides a protective barrier between all those foams and the springs, which are up next.

-Temperature regulation is also excellent: one of our reviewers has a tendency to overheat at night, but hasn’t once with the Eve Premium Hybrid – even during the hot summer months.
-We whole-heartedly recommend this mattress for anyone who struggles to stay cool at night.
+Temperature regulation is excellent: my partner has a tendency to overheat at night, but hasn’t once with the Eve Premium Hybrid – even during the hot summer months.
+I whole-heartedly recommend this mattress for anyone who struggles to stay cool at night.

-Our only slight niggle is related to motion transference.
-Initially, the mattress scored extremely highly here, with all movement completely absorbed, but recently we’ve noticed a little creeping in – not to the degree that it’s affected our sleep, but if you’re awake you may notice a partner climbing in or out of bed.
-Nevertheless, overall the mattress remains good at isolating movement, and we still think it’s a decent mattress for anyone with a restless partner.
+Where I do have a slight niggle is with motion transfer.
+Initially, the mattress scored extremely highly here, with all movement completely absorbed, but recently I've noticed a little creeping in – not to the degree that it’s affected my sleep, but if you’re awake you may notice a partner climbing in or out of bed.

 Finally, edge support is good.
-We can sleep right up to the sides – which makes the mattress seem wider – without feeling as though we might roll off.
-The mattress delivers the same level of support on the sides as it does in the middle, and even when sitting on the side of the bed we feel supported.
+You can sleep confidently right up to the sides – which makes the mattress seem wider – without feeling as though you might roll off.
+The mattress delivers the same level of support on the sides as it does in the middle, and even when sitting on the side of the bed you feel supported.

 Research the Eve Premium Hybrid mattress and you'll find a slew of almost-perfect review scores.
 Reviews praise comfort, support, long-lasting built quality, temperature regulation, and quality feeling materials.